laneboysrc/rc-light-controller/electronics/rc-light-controller/README.txt

-Note: the PCB does not use the correct symbols in many places and will not work like this for now!
-It was only used as reference for building the light controller on a prototyping board.
+Note: the PCB in rc-light-controller.brd is not for production, it is for reference to build it on a protoyping board only.

+rc-light-controller-tlc5940.sch is not updated and should not be used.

+rc-light-controller-tlc5940-smd.sch and rc-light-controller-tlc5940-smd.brd
+are correct and have been actually manufactured already.
+One directory up contains Gerber files for the board.